RisingOS-Revived/official_devices/OTA/guide/taoyao.md

   * boot.img
   * dtbo.img
   * vendor_boot.img
-  * ...and then the latest OTA zip for taoyao (RisingOS_Revived-x.x.x-xxxxxxxx-CORE-OFFICIAL-taoyao-ota.zip)
+  * ...and then the latest OTA zip for taoyao (RisingOS_Revived-x.x.x-xxxxxxxx-GAPPS-OFFICIAL-taoyao-ota.zip)

 *Do ***NOT*** substitute ***any*** of these files with files that you've downloaded elsewhere if you want support for your installation.*